 The Company has a formal process to evaluate the performance of its senior executives.
-The Chairman of the Board reviews the performance of the CEO and the Company Secretary according to their job responsibilities.
-The Managing Director evaluates the performance of other senior executives.
-Evaluation meetings are held at the year-end where both parties will discuss performance during the year against the pre-set targets.
+The Chairman of the Board reviews the performance of the Managing Director, and the Managing Director reviews the performance of other senior executives according to their job responsibilities.
+Evaluation meetings are held at least once a year where both parties will discuss performance during the year against the pre-set targets.
 The performance evaluation was undertaken during the year.